physoce/CTD-batchprocess-RV-Martin/README.md

 `SBEbatch batch.txt DATA_DIR CON_FILE`

-* Replace DATA_DIR with the path to the directory that contains the raw .hex files.
+* Replace `DATA_DIR` with the path to the directory that contains the raw .hex files.
-* Replace CON_FILE with the path to the configuration file to be used.
+* Replace `CON_FILE` with the path to the configuration file to be used.
 Include both the path and the file name.

+The processed files and all intermediate .cnv files will be created in the `CTD_batch_processing` directory.

 #### Example